-Sport Wellington’s vision is that everyone in the Greater Wellington Region has a life-long involvement and sport and active recreation.
-There are some fantastic organisations and people in the Wellington region who help to ensure that people have opportunities that meet their needs.
+At Sport Wellington we want everyone to have a life-long involvement and sport and active recreation.
+Below are some fantastic organisations and people who help to ensure that for people with disabilities this can happen.

 The Halberg Disability Sport Foundation's Vision is to help build a society in which all New Zealanders have equal opportunity to participate in sport and recreation - with No Exceptions.